 “I cannot, and would never try to, speak for the entirety of the LGBTQIA+ community,” Degener says.
 “I can only speak through my own voice and experiences.
 And I would be remiss if I did not highlight the fact that this community is profoundly affected by eating disorders.
 As we remember and honor that Pride Month was born from the activism and efforts of queer people of color, we must acknowledge who is still tragically left out of eating disorder healing spaces.”

-Because social stigma, lack of acceptance, and increased rates of trauma may place LGBTQIA+ individuals at higher risk for depression and anxiety, Avila says their odds for negative mental health outcomes in general are higher.
-“Emotional dysregulation is not uncommon — especially in adolescents who are still maturing and may not have developed healthy coping mechanisms,” he says.
+Social stigma, lack of acceptance, and increased rates of trauma may place LGBTQIA+ individuals at higher risk for depression and anxiety.
+“Emotional dysregulation is not uncommon — especially in adolescents who are still maturing and may not have developed healthy coping mechanisms,” Avila says.

 When considering the specific challenges LGBTQIA+ community members face in the landscape of eating disorders, it’s also important to keep in mind that disordered eating behaviors (like binge eating or restriction) are not necessarily the same thing as having an eating disorder, but these behaviors are risk factors for developing an ED.

-“Among cisgender gay men, several studies have reported a higher rate of body dissatisfaction compared to cis heterosexual men,” Avila says.
-“Body image is so emphasized in the gay community, that gay men are placed into ‘tribes’ depending on their body type or key physical characteristics: bears, cubs, otters, jocks, twinks, etc. Gay dating apps and websites often ask the user to choose their ‘tribe’ in the user’s characteristics or profile.
+“Among cisgender gay men, several studies have reported a ,” Avila says.
+“Body image is so emphasized in the gay community, that gay men are placed into groups depending on their body type or key physical characteristics: bears, cubs, otters, jocks, twinks, etc. Gay dating apps and websites often ask the user to choose their ‘group’ in the user’s characteristics or profile.
 Obviously this emphasis on body image places gay men at higher risk for body dissatisfaction and engagement in disordered eating behaviors to manipulate their weight and body shape.”

 Despite those very real, documented challenges and the heightened risk this may pose, gay men are not specifically screened for eating disorders.
-“It’s only in the past three years, for instance, that we’re starting to see published studies on using and validating eating disorder screening tools in gay men,” Avila says.
+“It’s only in the past three years, for instance, that we’re starting to see published studies on ,” Avila says.
 “Some behaviors have also been normalized for men in general, making it harder for persons or providers to identify disordered behavior.
-For example, the desire for having a muscular physique among men — whether hetero or gay — has been so normalized if not outright praised, it is often not questioned whether the behaviors that stem from that desire are within healthy parameters, or whether it’s associated with a negative body image, or with an eating disorder, etc.”
+For example, the desire for having a muscular physique among men — whether hetero or gay — has been so normalized if not outright praised, it is often not questioned whether the behaviors that stem from that desire are within healthy parameters, or whether it’s associated with a negative body image, or with an eating disorder.”

-There are many factors to consider when evaluating the landscape of eating disorders in the LGBTQIA+ community, but a focus on continued improvement in the treatment field may be one of the biggest keys to better future outcomes:
+There are many factors to consider when evaluating the landscape of eating disorders in the LGBTQIA+ community.
+A focus on continued improvement in the ED treatment field may be one of the biggest keys to better future outcomes:

-- Improve medical training in specifically treating LGBTQIA+ communities
+- Improve training for ED providers in treating LGBTQIA+ communities

-- Create safer spaces for LGBTQIA+ folks in healthcare to feel comfortable and confident in pursuing better solutions
+- Create safer spaces for LGBTQIA+ folks to increase utilization of ED treatment

 - Initiating more expansive, comprehensive, honest dialogues about how EDs show up in the LGBTQIA+ community